keymanapp/keyboards/release/packages/fv_all/README.md

 excluded them from the .keyboard_info.
 This is intentional: the package is included as a convenience for the distribution of the FirstVoices keyboards standalone on Windows.

+### Note for keyboard maintainers:
+* The fv_all keyboard package version is maintained in /source/fv_all.kps.in
+* When adding new keyboards to fv_all, the [keyboards.csv](https://github.com/keymanapp/keyman/blob/master/oem/firstvoices/keyboards.csv)
+file in the Keyman repo also needs to get updated for the FirstVoices mobile apps to know what Region and Language ID to associate with the keyboard.

 Supported Platforms
 -------------------
  * Windows
  * macOS
+ * Linux
  * Android
  * iOS